bitsondatadev/presentations/presentations/open-source-north/0-intros.md

 <!-- .element style="float: left;  width: 40%;" -->

-Why did the data engineer leave their partner?
+Why did the data engineer bring a ladder to the office?

-They found out it was a one-to-many relationship.
+They heard data was stored in the cloud!
 <!-- .element class="fragment" -->

 <!-- .element class="r-fit-text" -->